-- 1. VECO, the Company's distribution utility, recorded a 29% YoY rise in its bottomline contribution, from Php 579.0 mn to Php 745.6 mn.
+- VECO, the Company's distribution utility, recorded a 29% YoY rise in its bottomline contribution, from Php 579.0 mn to Php 745.6 mn.
 The drop in operating expense (down by 11% YoY) and interest expense (lower by 10% YoY) due to lower debt availments mainly accounted for VECO's expansion in net earnings as of end-2021.
 Energy sales volume marginally rose by 1% during the year in review. - 2.
 40%-owned AHI posted a 22% YoY increase in its income contribution to Php 338.2 mn from Php 277.6 mn.
 This was driven by the increase in profitability of its associate, CEDC.
 Higher spot market prices resulted to a 78% YoY growth in energy sales of CEDC at the WESM.
-The lower maintenance costs (down by 46% YoY) and interest expense (21% lower YoY) resulting from principal loan payments further enhanced the company's profitability for the year.

-- 3. 20%-owned TVI showed a 94% YoY rise in its income contribution to Php 180.6 mn from Php 93.2 mn.
+The lower maintenance costs and interest expense resulting from principal loan payments further enhanced the company's profitability for the year. - 3.
+20%-owned TVI showed a 94% YoY rise in its income contribution to Php 180.6 mn from Php 93.2 mn.
 This was mainly attributed to the 72% YoY rise in volume of energy sold and the spike in spot market prices at the WESM.
 Further to this, TVI saw a 9% YoY rise in volume of energy sold from contracts with RES customers.
 Lower debt service cost after a loan prepayment and principal amortization, and reduced operating expenses also contributed to the enhanced profitability. - 4.
 40%-owned CPPC recorded an earnings contribution of Php 221.1 mn, 109% higher YoY.
 WESM revenues rose by 324% YoY on the back of a 190% YoY increase in WESM energy sales volume and the spike in spot market prices.
-Reduced maintenance costs (100% lower YoY) further boosted CPPC's bottomline. - 5.
+Reduced maintenance costs further boosted CPPC's bottomline. - 5.
 40%-owned Prism Energy, a RES, contributed earnings of Php 21.3 mn, 87% ahead of the Php 11.4 mn in earnings contribution last year.
-The robust performance can be attributed to the 22% YoY expansion in energy sales arising from the enhanced margin per kilowatt hour (kWh) and lower operating expenses, significantly contracted services (dropped by 26% YoY) and taxes and licenses (a 44% contraction YoY), as of end-2021.
+The robust performance can be attributed to the 22% YoY expansion in energy sales arising from the enhanced margin per kilowatt hour (kWh) and lower operating expenses as of end-2021.